-On 26th May 2022, the In Vitro Diagnostic Medical Devices Regulation (IVDR) (EU) 2017/746 became applicable across all 27 EU Member States, marking the start of a five-year progressive roll-out for in vitro diagnostic medical devices on the EU market.
+On 26th May 2022, the In Vitro Diagnostic Medical Device Regulation (IVDR) (EU) 2017/746 became applicable across all 27 EU Member States, marking the start of a five-year progressive roll-out for in vitro diagnostic medical devices on the EU market.
 Among its various changes to the EU regulatory framework are the IVDR language requirements.
 In this article, we will discuss what these IVDR language requirements are, and which local languages individual EU Member States accept in response to them.

 What are the EU IVDR language requirements for in vitro diagnostic medical devices?

-The EU In Vitro Diagnostic Medical Devices Regulation 2017/746, known as the EU IVD Regulation or simply EU IVDR, is the new regulatory basis for placing on the market, making available, and putting into service in vitro diagnostic medical devices (in short, IVDs), across the EU.
+The EU In Vitro Diagnostic Medical Device Regulation 2017/746, known as the EU IVD Regulation or simply EU IVDR, is the new regulatory basis for placing on the market, making available, and putting into service in vitro diagnostic medical devices (in short, IVDs), across the EU.
 Examples of such devices include blood glucose monitors, immunoassays, and coronavirus tests.
 As an EU regulation, on 26th May 2022 it became immediately effective in all 27 EU Member States, without having to be transferred into national law, as well as in the three EEA EFTA States.
 Nevertheless, the laws of respective States may be adapted or official guidance provided in order to supplement some requirements specified in the EU IVDR, such as the IVDR language requirements, in more detail.

 Multilingualism is one of the EU’s founding principles, enshrined in the EU’s Charter of Fundamental Rights.
 However, the vast linguistic diversity of the EU presents a challenge when establishing in which national language(s) the product information accompanying an IVD, such as the label and instructions for use, must be written for a given national market within the EU.
-Similarly to the Medical Devices Regulation (MDR) (EU) 2017/745, the IVDR gives discretion to the individual Member States to determine which official Union language(s) they will accept.
+Similarly to the Medical Device Regulation (MDR) (EU) 2017/745, the IVDR gives discretion to the individual Member States to determine which official Union language(s) they will accept.

-Although these linguistic requirements were already present in Directive 98/79/EC on in vitro diagnostic medical devices (also known as the In Vitro Diagnostic Medical Devices Directive or the IVDD) that was replaced by the IVDR, the IVDR provides much more clarity on this matter.
+Although these linguistic requirements were already present in Directive 98/79/EC on in vitro diagnostic medical devices (also known as the In Vitro Diagnostic Medical Device Directive or the IVDD) that was replaced by the IVDR, the IVDR provides much more clarity on this matter.
 For an overview of the rationale behind the introduction of these more stringent language requirements, please see our article What Are the Language Requirements for Medical Devices Sold in the EU Market under the New EU Medical Devices Regulation?

 What provisions does the IVDR make for language requirements for the label and instructions for use?